nickgriffin1/react-redux-reddit-clone/README.md

 # React Redux Reddit Clone

 ## About
-This project is a Reddit/Hacker News clone and the second project of the React Nanodegree.
+This project is a Reddit/Hacker News clone using a Monokai color scheme and the second project of the React Nanodegree.
 This portion is meant to give me a better understanding of React and how Redux is used.

 ## Required Software
 1. git